 The Importance of Environmental Controls

-As spices age, they naturally lose the essential oils within them.
+As for spices age, they naturally lose the essential oils within them.
 This loss of oils leads to flavor losses.
-The three biggest threats to spices are light, humidity and oxygen.
+The three biggest threats to spices are light, humidity, and oxygen.
 Light is particularly damaging to dried leafy herbs and pigmented spices, such as turmeric or saffron.
 When photosensitive elements in spices are exposed to light, they begin to oxidize and break down.

 Dry spices absorb moisture in the air.
 Moisture leads to changes in weight and flavor.
 When ground spices absorb moisture, they often become lumpy and hard, making them more difficult to incorporate into foods well.
 Moisture also poses a health hazard as it promotes mold growth, which spoils spices.
-While many types of mold aren’t harmful, some produce mycotoxins that are genotoxic, carcinogenic or are responsible for food-borne illnesses.
+While many types of mold aren’t harmful, some produce mycotoxins that are genotoxic, carcinogenic, or are responsible for food-borne illnesses.
 Best practices to prevent contaminating foods with dangerous mold and bacteria include humidity control solutions and regular sampling and analysis of stored spices to determine water activity and microorganism levels.

 Exposing spices to oxygen, particularly at high temperatures, results in the oxidation of essential oils.
 Studies found that ground spices are more vulnerable to oxidation because more of the surface is exposed to the elements.